diegoarvz4/HTMLForms-Mint/README.md

 ## Skills we have demonstrated after completing the project

-Form elements and proper syntax
+Form elements and proper syntax.

-CSS flexbox
+CSS flexbox.

+Styling.

 ## Contributors